FAQ for Patients

 What is a “flat closure?”

-Flat closure is reconstruction of a smooth chest wall contour post-mastectomy.
+Flat closure (or “aesthetic flat closure“) is reconstruction of a smooth chest wall contour post-mastectomy.
 It involves careful removal of any excess tissue remaining after excision of the glandular tissue, and can also involve contouring of the remaining tissues.
 The National Cancer Institute recently added aesthetic flat closure to their Dictionary of Cancer Terms.
 (Learn more.)